-In order to shut down the generator, proceed as follows:
+In order to stop the generator, proceed as follows:

-- Reduce the turbine water inlet until the generator output power (kW) becomes null; - Open the generator armature circuit breaker; - Switch off the voltage regulator; - Completely close the turbine distributor; - Turn on the high-pressure oil injection system (if any) when the generator reaches the speed specified in the technical documentation; - Apply the brakes as informed in the generator technical documentation; - After the generator stops completely: - Switch off the high-pressure oil injection system (if any); - Switch off the oil circulation system of the bearings (if any); - Switch off the hydraulic unit (if any); - Shut down the industrial water system (if any); - Switch on the space heaters.
+- Reduce the generator load down to 5% to 10% of the rated current; - Open the generator armature circuit breaker; - Turn off the voltage regulator; - Shut down the primary machine; - Turn on the high-pressure oil injection system (if any) when the generator reaches the speed specified in the technical documentation;

+After the generator stops completely:

+- Switch off the high-pressure oil injection system (if any); - Switch off the oil circulation system of the bearings (if any); - Switch off the hydraulic unit (if any); - Shut down the industrial water system (if any); - Switch off the forced ventilation system (if any); - Switch on the space heaters.
 They must be kept ON until the next generator operation.

-Even after the de-excitation, there can be voltage present at the generator terminals.
+Even after the de-excitation, there can be voltage present in the generator terminals.
 Therefore, any job can only be performed after the full stop of the equipment.
 Failure to observe the points described above is life threatening.